zyrouge/pho/README.md

 ## Contributing

 Any kind of contribution including creating issues or making pull requests is welcomed.
 Make sure to keep it pointful.
-Sponsorships through [GitHub Sponsors](https://github.com/sponsors/zyrouge) or donations through [Ko-fi](https://ko-fi.com/zyrouge) or [Patreon](https://patreon.com/zyrouge) are welcomed.
+Donations through [GitHub Sponsors](https://github.com/sponsors/zyrouge) or [Patreon](https://patreon.com/zyrouge) are welcomed.
 It helps me to stay motivated.

 ## License